 This evening we enjoy welcome drinks with François Gilles.
 François is a London-based interior designer who has been sourcing Moroccan textiles for over 30 years.
 Designer and decorator, Laure Welfling and the painter, sculptor and bohemian ‘Gipi’ de Richemont Salvy are kindly opening their ornately decorated Palace in the Medina to host the welcome event.
 We return to the Hotel El Minzah for our evening meal.
 (Overnight Tangier) BLD

 - Lunch at the Hôtel Nord-Pinus

-When, in 1923, Tangier was declared an international zone the city began to attract artists, poets, and philosophers much as the Côte d’Azur did on the other side of the Mediterranean.
-Henri Matisse, William S. Burroughs, Jean Genet, Paul and Jane Bowles, Tennessee Williams, Patricia Highsmith and Allen Ginsberg were all inspired by Tangier and foreign residents, many of them artists, today own some of its most stylish homes.
-Foreign residents include the English antiques expert Christopher Gibbs, the Italian interior designer Roberto Peregalli and the American garden designer Madison Cox and French collector.
-“It is alarming,” Truman Capote wrote, “the number of travelers who have landed here on a brief holiday, then settled down and let the years go by”.
+When, in 1923, Tangier was declared an international zone the city began to attract artists, poets, and philosophers, much as the Côte d’Azur did on the other side of the Mediterranean.
+Henri Matisse, William S. Burroughs, Jean Genet, Paul and Jane Bowles, Tennessee Williams, Patricia Highsmith and Allen Ginsberg were all inspired by Tangier.
+Foreign residents, many of them artists, today own some of its most stylish homes.
+Foreign residents include the English antiques expert Christopher Gibbs, the Italian interior designer Roberto Peregalli and the American garden designer Madison Cox.
+“It is alarming,” Truman Capote wrote, “the number of travellers who have landed here on a brief holiday, then settled down and let the years go by”.